regchiu/Vue3-Tutorial/README.md

 Now with the `createApp` method, we install those plugins on a particular instance and not the global object.

+## 8. No filters

+In 3.x, filters are removed and no longer supported.
+Instead, we recommend replacing them with method calls or computed properties.

 #### References